 So the planked ceiling is kind of mimicked in the bead board in the kitchen, which really just ties it together.

-Everything will get trimmed out next week, which will really give it all that finished touch.
+Everything will get trimmed out next week, which will give all of it that finished touch.

 Victorian Farmhouse Kitchen Lighting: